szmikler/hallunix/README.md

 ## Features

 - **Mostly vibe-coded**: which means it might not work
+- **AI-powered autocompletion**: you don't even have to type â€” use TAB to see AI suggestions
 - **LLM-driven OS simulation**: every command is interpreted and answered by LLM
 - **Authentic UX**: startup neofetch logo with system details
 - **Interactive interpreters**: work in Python (`python`) or similar REPLs naturally